Michael Jordan taught us the importance of team management: “talent wins games, but teamwork and intelligence win championships.”

 4. Delegate with care

 A manager is expected to assign tasks to employees based on skill, experience, and competency.
 They must trust that every team member can complete assigned tasks on time.

 Ideally, every team member should have a fair workload.

-Improper delegation causes employee burnout.
 A Gallup survey found an “unmanageable workload” is the second-leading that employees state for being burnt out.

-The answer is having an overview of task assignments for each team member and their deadlines.
+Create an overview of task assignments for each team member and their deadlines.

-5. Give feedback and recognition
+5. Provide constructive feedback and recognition

 Another critical aspect of feedback sessions is recognition.

 Appreciation of team members’ efforts and achievements has a significant impact on employee morale, while a lack of recognition can lead to burnout.

 Scheduling feedback sessions while handling many other responsibilities can be challenging.
 One tool managers can utilize for easy feedback scheduling and managing is a feedback tracker, like the one below.